-Ford Focus review - Reliability and Safety
+Ford Focus review - Reliability and safety

-The new Focus has been tested by Euro NCAP’s crash-test team, and scored a full five stars out of five.
-It achieved 85 per cent for adult occupation protection and 87 per cent for child occupant safety.
+The new Focus has been tested by Euro NCAP’s crash-test team and scored a full five stars.
+It achieved 85 per cent for adult protection and 87 per cent for child occupant safety.

 The Focus comes with Ford’s standard warranty, which is over an industry standard of three years but does stretch to 60,000 miles during that period, which is on the generous side.
 Ford also offers the chance to extend cover to four years/80,000 miles and five years/100,000 miles.

 Ford offers its Protect Service Plan, which includes payment plans for scheduled services, along with extended Ford Assistance roadside cover.
 The Ford Protect Service Plan can be purchased any time before the first service is due.